FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 A receipt from the cell phone service carrier

-A screenshot from the cell phone (when the customer only makes payments through the device)
+A screenshot from the cell phone (when the customer only makes payments through the device) that includes the participant’s name and bill amount

 An email from the cellular phone service provider verifying the expense